facile-it/facile-it.github.io/content/blog/eng/from-0-to-infinite-the-final-keyword.md

 But the problem is that these principles are difficult to apply, they almost always lead to writing more code.
 Not always this is possible, not always this is accepted.

-Regarding final, in my opinion, one of the principle that best represents it is LSP.
+Regarding **final**, in my opinion, one of the principle that best represents it is LSP.

 Let's see what **Liskov principle** says in more detail.
 The canonical statement is the following: